 Islamic Jihad (PIJ)

 While Islamic Jihad is sharply critical of the Palestinian Authority and its policies, it does not participate in politics and limits its role to military confrontation with Israel.
 However, it has long participated in student politics, fielding candidates in Palestinian university elections since the 1980s.
-It is thought to have good working relations with Egyptian intelligence, although it has moved closer to Iran under its new leader Ziyad al-Nakhalah.
-PIJ has supported intra-Palestinian reconciliation efforts between Hamas and Fatah.
+It also participated in the 1996 legislative elections.
+The group has participated in intra-Palestinian reconciliation efforts between Hamas and Fatah.